edresch/coalescence/coalescence.md

 * “I have been and still am a seeker, but I no longer seek in stars and books; I have begun to listen to the teachings my blood whispers to me." - [Hermann Hesse](https://www.goodreads.com/quotes/28811)

 * [Collective Unconscious](https://w.wiki/Doc) is a term that refers to structures of the unconscious mind which are shared among beings of the same species.
 Coined by Carl Jung who stated - *"In addition to our immediate consciousness there exists a second psychic system of a collective, universal, and impersonal nature which is identical in all individuals.
 This collective unconscious does not develop individually but is inherited."*

+* "Our individual mind is seen as a part of a larger universal consciousness, being instrumental in the entire fabric of reality.
+This is so, since the conscious activity of an observer observing the change of an observable is, per definition mathematically not computable." - [Dirk K.F.
+Meijer, pharmacologist, Conscious Universe](https://www.researchgate.net/publication/320267484)

 * "No self is of itself alone.
 It has a long chain of intellectual ancestors.
 The "I" is chained to ancestry by many factors … This is not mere allegory, but an eternal memory." - [Erwin Schrödinger, Nobel Prize-Winning physicist](https://w.wiki/CmV)